coff3e048/vmbuilder-updated/README.md

  - CentOS 8 switched out for AlmaLinux 8
  - Added a thing that tells the user they can use a root account

-# Future script ideas
+# Future script stuff

     - Add an option to use IPV6 or IPV4
     - Alpine Linux
     - FreeBSD Support
-    - Fedora Cloud Image works, but doesn't transfer all user.yaml (like host name) snippet info yet...but works with username/password/sshkeys
-    - CentOS 8 Cloud Image works, but doesn't transfer all user.yaml (like host name) snippet info yet...but works with username/password/sshkeys
+    - Red Hat (Fedora, CentOS) cloud images work, but doesn't transfer all user.yaml (like host name) snippet info yet...but works with username/password/sshkeys